israellevin/marmalade/README.md

 In addition, there is a bunch of data that the local player should push into the state.

 Oh, and our Redis setup still lacks permissions, just like our Firecracker setup still lacks quotas.
+And documenting the sample generator ain't a bad idea either.

 ## Thoughts